ArminJo/PWMMotorControl/README.md

 #### Basic commands are:
 - `init(uint8_t aForwardPin, uint8_t aBackwardPin, uint8_t aPWMPin)`.
-- `setSpeed(uint8_t Unsigned_Speed, uint8_t Direction)` or `setSpeed(int Signed_Speed)`.
+- `setSpeed(uint8_t aRequestedSpeed, uint8_t aRequestedDirection)` or `setSpeed(int Signed_RequestedSpeed)`.
-- `setSpeedCompensated(uint8_t Unsigned_Speed, uint8_t Direction)` or `setSpeedCompensated(int Signed_Speed)` and `setSpeedCompensation(uint8_t aSpeedCompensation)`.
+- `setSpeedCompensated(uint8_t Unsigned_RequestedSpeed, uint8_t aRequestedDirection)` or `setSpeedCompensated(int Signed_RequestedSpeed)` and `setSpeedCompensation(uint8_t aSpeedCompensation)`.
 - `stop()` or `setSpeed(0)`.
-- `getSpeed()` and `getAverageSpeed()` for encoder motors.
+- `getSpeed()`, `getAverageSpeed()`,  `getDistanceMillimeter()` and `getBrakingDistanceMillimeter()` for encoder motors.

-#### To go a specified distance (in 5mm/one encoder tick steps), use:
+#### To go a specified distance use:
-- `setDefaultsForFixedDistanceDriving()` to set minimal speed and maximal speed.
+- `setDefaultsForFixedDistanceDriving()` to set start speed and driving speed.
 Minimal speed is the PWM value where the motors start to move.
 It depends of the motor supply voltage.<br/>
-Maximal speed is the PWM value to use for driving a fixed distance.
-For encoder equipped motors the software generates a ramp up from minimal to maximal at the start of the movement and a ramp down to stop.
+Drving speed is the PWM value to use for driving a fixed distance.
+The software generates a ramp up from start to driving speed at the start of the movement and a ramp down to stop.
-- `calibrate()` to automatically set minimal speed for encoder motors.
+- `calibrate()` to automatically set start speed for encoder or IMU supported cars.
-- `initGoDistanceCount(uint8_t Unsigned_DistanceCount,uint8_tDirection)` or `setSpeed(intSigned_DistanceCount)` - for non encoder motors a formula, using distance and the difference between minimal speed and maximal speed, is used to convert counts into motor driving time.
+- `startGoDistanceMillimeter(unsigned int aRequestedDistanceMillimeter, uint8_t aRequestedDirection)` or `setSpeed(uint8_t aRequestedSpeed, uint8_t aRequestedDirection)` - for non encoder motors a formula, using distance and the difference between minimal speed and maximal speed, is used to convert counts into motor driving time.
 - `updateMotor()` - call this in your loop if you use the start* functions.

 2 wheel car from LAVFIN with 2 LiPo batteries case, and IR receiver, wires not shortened.